Iamstanlee/linkfy_text/README.md

 Feel free to contribute to this project.

-If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue][issue].
+If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue][issues].
-If you fixed a bug or implemented a feature, please send a [pull request][pr].
+If you fixed a bug or implemented a feature, please send a [pull request][prs].

+# TODO
+- linkify "@" mention
+- LinkifyTextField widget